 * raise novel planning issues.

 All these points apply, if we interpret ‘national’ as Wales and ‘novel planning issues’ as covering the aerospace/military security concern.
-The aerospace business park is a speculative venture
+The aerospace business park is a speculative venture that has not passed normal business criteria but blights a large area for development plans for 15-20 years hence.

 The Inquiry is over the Compulsory Purchase Orders for St Athan developments

-Cynefin y Werin will be objecting at the public inquiry (thought to be in January) using the case submitted on the planning applications.
+Cynefin y Werin will be objecting at the public inquiry (thought to be in January) using the casesubmitted on the planning applications.

 The Inquiry will cover the St Athan aerospace business park and technical college (DTC) developments with housing towards Llanmaes, and associated highway proposals.

 Local people are particularly objecting to new roadway with housing development for DTC personnel on the green fields towards Llanmaes, saying this should go within the camp area.
-The farmer and owner of Batslays farm is also objecting.
+Thefarmer and owner of Batslays farm is also objecting.

 Other people can still join in (at the Inspector’s discretion) and should best get a short letter in before the pre-Inquiry meeting on 3rd Nov.
 It could be a written statement,

-is being held in the Council Chamber in Barry's Civic Offices on Tuesday 3rd Nov. at 10am.
+Pre-Inquiry Meeting over St Athan developments and CPOs3rd Nov The pre-meeting called by the Inquiry Inspector, Emyr Jones of the Planning Inspectorateis being held in the Council Chamber in Barry's Civic Offices on Tuesday 3rd Nov. at 10am.

-People who might wish to contribute at the Inquiry can contact Sarah Manning (01443 335617
+People who might wish to contributeat the Inquiry can contact Sarah Manning (01443 335617

-The principal official Adrian Edwardsn (01443 335618) is helpful and advises that people can join objecting to the CPOs till near the end of October, don't need to be owners/users of the land, and can raise the wider issues concerned with the whole area of the developments.
+The principal official Adrian Edwardsn (01443 335618) is helpful and advises that people can joinobjecting to the CPOs till near the end of October, don't need to be owners/users of the land,and can raise the wider issues concerned with the whole area of the developments.

-to any part of that will be valid (eg. claims to implement economic and social well-being of Wales, as quoted above).
+E-mail goes to Adrian.Edwards or sarah.manning@wales.gsi.gov.uk.
+WAG's Statement of Case which ranges very wide - challenges to any part of that will be valid (eg. claims to implement economic and social well-being of Wales, asquoted above).
+WAG statement of reasons

 Worth having a lookat if the link works or write to me and I will send a copy